opensearch-project/project-website/_posts/2025-08-25-advancing-search-with-opensearch-v3-neural-sparse-models-and-mulitilingual-retrieval-model.markdown

 ## Multilingual sparse retrieval

-We are proud to unveil **multilingual-v1**, the first multilingual neural sparse retrieval model in OpenSearch.
+We are also excited to announce **multilingual-v1**, the first multilingual neural sparse retrieval model in OpenSearch.
 Using the same proven training techniques as the English-language v2 series, multilingual-v1 brings high‑quality sparse retrieval to a wide range of languages, achieving strong relevance across multilingual benchmarks while maintaining the same efficiency as our English-language models.

 The following table shows the detailed search relevance evaluation of **multilingual-v1** across different languages, compared to BM25.
 Results are reported using the MIRACL benchmark. **multilingual-v1** delivers substantial improvements over BM25 in all languages, demonstrating the effectiveness of applying our neural sparse retrieval techniques beyond the English language.
 The table also presents results for a pruned version of multilingual-v1 (using a prune ratio of 0.1), which maintains competitive relevance while reducing index size.